 School staff should be mindful of the above and discuss any concerns with the DSL who will take the appropriate action in accordance with the inter-agency neglect guidance on the DSCB website.

-Record Keeping: Best Practice
+Record Keeping: Best Practice To be read and followed by all DSLs and Deputies

 1. Introduction